NateEag/how-i-code/content/dates-and-times.rst

 Some programs need to know how much time passes between events but are not concerned with event datetime.
-Audio synthesis programs use time this way to implement things like [delay lines](https://en.wikipedia.org/wiki/Analog_delay_line), while task schedulers often support statements like "run this job every 5 minutes".
+Audio synthesis programs use time this way to implement features like `delay lines`_, while task schedulers often support statements like "run this job every 5 minutes".
 Do not use the system clock to measure the passage of time in these cases, because `system time changes unpredictably`_.
 Use your platform's `monotonic clock`_ instead.

-Programs that deal with datetimes must choose a strategy for handling `timezones`_, as a datetime without a timezone is ambiguous.
+Programs that deal with datetimes must deal with `timezones`_, as a datetime without a timezone is ambiguous.

+As of the late twentieth century, most regions define their `civil times`_ as timezones relative to `UTC`_. `IANA`_ `maintains`_ an indispensable `database of time zones`_ for writing programs that deal with datetimes.

+As timezones are human constructs defined by governments, they change slowly but unpredictably, usually with advance notice `but not always`_.
+Thus, programs should not assume their tzinfo database instance is `current or complete`_.

+In particular, when a user enters a time or datetime for a specific timezone, do not store it as a UTC timestamp, as there may be future, present, or even past changes to timezone definitions your copy of the tzinfo database does not have yet.
+Thus, if you store it

-If a feature's users value simplicity and ease of coordination over ease of use, store and display all dates using a globally-configurable timezone, defaulting to `UTC`_.
+If a feature's users value simplicity and ease of coordination over ease of use, store and display all dates using a globally-configurable timezone, defaulting to UTC.
 Make sure the timezone itself is clearly displayed in the displayed date and time objects.
-This technique is mainly useful in network server logs, as using a single explicit timezone reduces the complexity in communicating with other team members about when events happened.
+This technique is useful for network server logs, as using a single explicit timezone reduces the complexity in communicating with other team members about when events happened.

 ..
 TODO Think about how to integrate these authors' observations about